Galaxy (Australian television): History

+With waiting lists for the much anticipated Digital Decider boxes pressure built on the manufacturer for supply to a growing list of both registered new potential subscribers and VIP's (who were given preference).

+From the outset, the rollout of Digital Satellite Deciders ran into trouble with consumer set top box outages.
+Technicians on site where known by service reports to have re-installed a second decoder and even cases of a third decoder due to unreliable set top Satellite Decoder boxes.
+It was becoming increasingly evident that the Digital Decider boxes many had been waiting for, experienced quality control problems from the manufacturer.

+Furthermore, increased competition from Foxtel and Optus Vision forced Galaxy to lower prices further or lose customers.

 The financial crisis at Australis meant that much of Galaxy's life seemed to be spent trying to save the company from receivership.
-In October 1995 a merger was proposed by Australis and its biggest rival, Foxtel.
+In October 1995, a merger was proposed by Australis and its biggest rival, Foxtel.
 The proposal was rejected by the Australian Competition & Consumer Commission (ACCC), citing fears that a merger between the two businesses would stifle competition.
 Another Australis-Foxtel merger was proposed in July 1997 but was also vetoed for similar reasons.
-Another proposal made in August 1996 under which Australis and Optus would share satellite infrastructure (while still trading separately) was approved by the ACCC but later blocked by the Federal Court of Australia.
+Another proposal made in August 1996, under which Australis and Optus would share satellite infrastructure (while still trading separately) was approved by the ACCC but later blocked by the Federal Court of Australia.

 With hopes of a merger dashed and serious cashflow problems continuing to plague the company, Australis relied on "rescue packages" of capital injections from a number of new investors (including Kerry Packer's PBL, among others) to stay afloat.

-On 18 May 1998 the Supreme Court of New South Wales declared that Australis was insolvent and the company went into liquidation.
+On 18 May 1998, the Supreme Court of New South Wales declared that Australis was insolvent and the company went into liquidation.
 It has been estimated that losses totalled A$800 million.
 Of those who purchased assets after the company's collapse, the biggest beneficiary was likely their biggest competitor Foxtel, who were able to purchase Galaxy's 65,000 remaining subscribers as well as terminate their crippling programming deal and renegotiate directly with the studios.

-There has been considerable controversy over the role Foxtel may have played in Galaxy's demise: in 2003 it was the target of legal action by Australis bondholders, who sued Foxtel's parent company News Corporation for the $6 billion which they alleged Australis would have earned had it not lost the rights to the programming content.
+There has been considerable controversy over the role Foxtel may have played in Galaxy's demise: in 2003, it was the target of legal action by Australis bondholders, who sued Foxtel's parent company News Corporation for the $6 billion which they alleged Australis would have earned had it not lost the rights to the programming content.